Book Chats on Discoveries.

 We understand this archive was collected and mounted by a member of the Salter family, or possibly by William Salter himself.

-We have found (above left) an extremely early "Chained Bible".
-It is a first edition copy of the Erasmus Paraphrase Version of the Great Bible, the first Erasmus Paraphrase Bible in English.
+We have here (above left) an extremely early "Chained Bible".
+It is a 1551 second edition copy of the Erasmus Paraphrase Version of the Great Bible, the first Erasmus Paraphrase Bible in English.
 It comes with all its eight original brass top cover rivets, original leather covered solid wooden boards, and sixteenth century chain riveted to the top board (it has since gone off for professional restoration).
-It was started around 1523 and finally published on the Last Day of January 1548.
-This example is in a remarkable state of preservation for its immense age.
-In the image above right, just below the middle purple arrow tag and central, one can see the 1523 printing date in roman numerals for these particular sheets (as the last line in the first paragraph):

 Note added February 2019.